crazzfeng/sendcloud-docs/docs/Sending Setting/domain-1/how-to-configure-your-domain-on-dnspod.md

 DMARC (Domain-based Message Authentication, Reporting & Conformance) is an email authentication protocol used to protect your domain from spoofing and phishing attacks.
 It builds on SPF and DKIM to provide clear policy guidance for inbox providers.

-### Configuring a DMARC Record for the Root Domain
+### Configuring a DMARC Record for the Primary Domain

 | Field        | Value                                                                                                                                                                                      |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |